woohoolabs/yang/README.md

 $breedName = $dogResource->relationship("breed")->resource()->attribute("name");
 ```

-This is a bit too much code to write if you want to map map complex response documents with many relationships to objects:
+This is a bit too much code to write, and it gets a lot worse when you want to map complex response documents with many
+relationships to objects:

 ```php
 $dogResource = $response->document()->primaryResource();